 Damian is the Client Relationship Partner for a number of the firm’s most significant global clients.

-He is co-author of the leading text books on class actions in Australia and the UK, Class Actions in Australia and Class Actions in England and Wales respectively.
+He is co-author of the leading books on class actions in Australia and the UK, Class Actions in Australia (Third Edition, Thomson Reuters, 2022) and Class Actions in England and Wales (Sweet & Maxwell, with the Second Edition forthcoming in 2022), respectively.
 He regularly presents and comments on legal issues, including class actions and litigation funding.

 He has led our market leading global class actions practice over many years and before that the wider Australia Disputes practice which spanned the period both before and after the merger.